UniMath/agda-unimath/src/foundation/commuting-squares-of-identifications.lagda.md

   y1 ------ z
 ```

 is said to _commute_ if there is an identification `left ∙ bottom ＝ top ∙ right`.
-Such an identification may be called a _filler_ of the square.
+Such an identification may be called a _coherence_ or _filler_ of the square.

 ## Definition